kamoteqv2/csvdtf/README.md

 # csvdtf

-This script, named csvdtf.exe, is designed to process a CSV file that contains named 'timestamp' (in seconds since the epoch).
+This script, named csvdtf.exe, is designed to process a CSV file that contain a column named 'timestamp' (in seconds since the epoch).

 The script will read in the data from the specified CSV file, convert the timestamp column to a formatted datetime column, and then add the converted datetime as a new column to the data.
 The script will then export the processed data to a new CSV file with the added datetime column.